Catholic Church and race: Current attitudes

 The teaching of the Roman Catholic Church on racism is clear.
 Racism is morally wrong.
-To persist obstinately in this stance is unChristian.
+To persist obstinately in this stance is un-Christian.

 And again, by the Saint Paul and Minneapolis branch of Catholic Charities USA:

 Racism is a serious offense against God precisely because it violates the innate dignity of the human person.
 At its core, racism is a failure to love our neighbour.

 Catholic responses

-The Church has been formulating responses to resolve issues of racism through reflections on doctrine and statements made by Catholic leaders.
+The Church addressed responses to resolve issues of racism through reflections on doctrine and statements made by Catholic leaders.
 Encyclicals and documents produced over the years discuss the opposition of the Church on issues of racial bias and discrimination.
 Some aim to take responsibility for the Church's involvement in dealing with racial bias, "As we confront our own complicity with the sin of racism, may we constantly refer back to that all-important teaching as a reminder of why we need to root racism out of our hearts, our culture and the institutions of society."
-While in earlier years a broader definition of racism as a societal issue was acknowledged, a more recent recognition of systemic and internalised racism has been incorporated into Catholic thought, allowing a deeper and more enhanced understanding of the issue, thus placing the Church in a more effective position to combat these ideals.
+While in earlier years a broader definition of racism as a societal issue was acknowledged, a more recent recognition of systemic and internalised racism has been incorporated into Catholic thought, allowing a deeper, more enhanced awareness of the issue, placing the Church in a more effective position to combat these ideals.
 This is highlighted in, “Racism is both individual and institutional.
 Individual racism is expressed through a person’s prejudicial actions and words."

 Leaders within the Catholic church continue to reflect on providing solutions to racial bias that correlate with Catholic values and beliefs.
 Often, these proposed solutions focus on an understanding that racism goes beyond individual will and is an injustice rooted deep within society., Therefore, government intervention and institutional collaboration is called upon to right these wrongs and eliminate harmful societal structures.
 Religious figures such as Cardinal Roger Mahony have used this understanding of the pervasive nature of racism in society to defend practices that assist marginalised people, such as affirmative action.

 Concerning the Indigenous Australian population, the Catholic Church has made no steps towards achieving reconciliation.
 A speech delivered by Reverend David Gill of the National Council of Churches in Australia, titled 'Reparations and Reconciliation – A Perspective from the Churches', exemplifies this, in which an outline of the different attempts to achieve reconciliation are outlined.
 These include churches acknowledging the pain that they have caused and apologising for it, as well as the actions of specific organisations designed to assist people who were affected by the Indigenous child removal policy.
 The Catholic Church's "A Piece of the Story" is a national collection of records of the different Catholic organisations that are focused on looking after children who were affected by the child separation policy.